josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

    - **Workers**: `1`

-   - **Spark Config**: Edit the Spark Config by entering the connection information for your Azure Storage account that you copied above in Task 1.
+   - **Spark Config**: Expand Advanced Options and edit the Spark Config by entering the connection information for your Azure Storage account that you copied above in Task 1.
 This will allow your cluster to access the lab files.
 Enter the following:

      `spark.hadoop.fs.azure.account.key.<STORAGE_ACCOUNT_NAME>.blob.core.windows.net <ACCESS_KEY>`, where <STORAGE_ACCOUNT_NAME> is your Azure Storage account name, and <ACCESS_KEY> is your storage access key.